van-richard/CodingNotes/_build/html/_sources/notebooks/QuickStart/FileManagement.md

----
-orphan: true
----

-# Files in Terminal
+# Copy, Move, Rename, & Delete Files

-Your mouse does not work in the way you expect with the command line interface..
+Your mouse does not work in the way you expect when in the CLI.

-Using the terminal means you need to learn how to to communicate with the computer through __commands__.
+Using the terminal means you need to learn how to communicate with the computer through __commands__.

 Simple tasks like: